 There are different systems available for liquid handling in laboratory automation.
-Festo favours pressure-controlled dosing systems for liquids because they offer a wide range of impressive benefits.
+Festo favors pressure-controlled dosing systems for liquids because they offer a wide range of impressive benefits.

 Handling liquids in laboratory processes

 To increase productivity, the dispense head can be easily integrated into a planar surface gantry.
 This subsystem enables kinematic movements and liquid handling in a compact workspace, for example for preparing samples or adding liquids to microwell plates.
 Pressure-controlled dosing systems enable a high throughput.
-The high flow rates and constant flow pressure optimise performance compared to other systems.
+The high flow rates and constant flow pressure optimize performance in comparison to other systems.